dmlc/dgl/examples/pytorch/rgcn/experimental/README.md

 can be written as DGL tensors. `write_mag.py` shows an example of writing the OGB MAG graph into files.

-As `pm_dglpart` cannot handle self-loops and duplicate edges correctly, these edges are removed and stored into `mag_removed_edges.txt`.
-When converting ParMETIS outputs into DGLGraph in next steps, the file that contains self-loops and duplicate edges info should be passed in.
+As `pm_dglpart` cannot handle self-loops and duplicate edges correctly, these edges are removed and stored into `mag_removed_edges.txt` when calling `write_mag.py`.
+When converting ParMETIS outputs into DGLGraph in next steps, `mag_removed_edges.txt` should be passed in.
+Refer to Step 3 for more details.

 ```bash
 python3 write_mag.py